American skateboarder Josh Neuman killed in Iceland plane crash

 “To all Josh’s supporters, thank you.
 Every single one of you meant so much to Josh.
 We have upcoming plans in store to keep his legacy alive for ever,” it stated.

-The company confirmed on its Instagram account that an employee and two content creators were onboard the flight.
+The company confirmed on its Instagram account that an employee and two content creators were aboard the flight.

 “We are enormously distressed by the news and our thoughts and prayers are with the families and friends,” they stated.